 If you do get a bump in inspiration over the holiday season, I encourage you write it out!
 Here’s why:

-Take advantage of that holiday spirit and write your Christmas songs and holiday songs
+Take advantage of that holiday spirit and write your Christmas songs and holiday songs during the holidays

 We are usually only thinking about the holidays during the holidays.
 Right now, you’re thinking about the holidays and everything that comes along with them.
 You’re at your most Christmas-y, your most Hanukkah-y.
 Because come January 1st, you’re going to lose interest.